gregs-hub/dutch-auction-contract/README.md

 # Solidity - Hardhat Dutch Auction project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project demonstrates a basic Hardhat use case for a Dutch Auction contract.

 Try running some of the following tasks: